Problems, Safety, and Best Practise

 1. Unwanted changes to a file? → Discard changes in GitHub Desktop.

-2. Wrong commit (not yet pushed)? → Revert the commit in GitHub Desktop.
+2. Wrong commit (not yet pushed)? → Undo the commit in GitHub Desktop.

 3. Wrong commit (already pushed)? → Revert and push the revert commit.